DartVadius/yml/README.md

 <?php
 use DartVadius\YmlGenerator\YmlFactory;

-//Creating header of yml document
+Creating header of yml document

 $head = YmlFactory::getYml('head');

-//You can setting up header by few ways:
+You can setting up header by few ways:

-//1.
-Main part of settings you can set by config file (/offer/config/config.php)
+1. Main part of settings you can set by config file (/offer/config/config.php)

-//2.
-Or using method setAllValues:
+2. Or using method setAllValues:

     $head->setAllValues($values);

-// where $values is array ['tag name' => 'value'], for example:
+where $values is array ['tag name' => 'value'], for example:

     [
         'name' => 'company name',